 Should I Get A Camera?

-If you’re thinkin about camera phone vs digital camera consider both technologies are advancing at terrific rates.
+If you’re thinking about camera phone vs digital camera consider both technologies are advancing at terrific rates.
 As iPhones become better, so do Nikons, Canons, Sonys and every other type of camera.
 If you are serious about enjoying photography you should buy a camera.